olinjs/olinjs/lab2/README.md

 - Youtube

 ##Creating a Mashup
 We _don't_ want you to copy every feature of both existing apps!
 Instead, pick out one or two key features of each.
-For instance, if you chose Dropbox and Youtube, you might build something like [DropTube](http://drop-tube.herokuapp.com/ "Josh's mashup from spring 2013").
+For instance, if you chose Dropbox and Youtube, you might build something like [DropTube](http://drop-tube.herokuapp.com/ "Josh's mashup from spring 2013") made by our very own Josh Langowitz.

 ##Specifications
 Your mashup should have: